lakshikaparihar/Covid19-prediction-using-SIR-model/Code-Explaination/Part-1/README.md

 **Enterprise Edition**: Best for large-scale Organizations and Enterprises.
 It provides us all the features of Standard Edition with some additional features designed particularly for Enterprises.

-**Business Critical Edition**: It provides us all the features of Enterprise Edition with enhanced security and data protection.
+**Business Critical Edition**: It provides us all the features of enterprise Edition with enhanced security and data protection.

 So, I will choose Standard Edition as I need snowflakes for personal use and AWS as my cloud provider.